 JOE LYNCH | VOLUNTEER ASSISTANT COACH

-Joe Lynch is in his 12th year with Iowa State and sixth as a volunteer coach after serving as an assistant for four seasons.
-Lynch's primary responsibilities include working with the middle blockers and defensive training.
+Joe Lynch is in his 13th year with Iowa State and seventh as a volunteer coach after serving as an assistant for four seasons.
+Lynch's primary responsibilities include defensive training.

-In his first year working with ISU’s middle blockers, the Cyclone middles had one of its best offensive season’s in program history.
+In 2015, Lynch worked with the ISU middle blockers, and the Cyclone middles had one of its best offensive season’s in program history.
 Samara West broke ISU’s school record for hitting percentage in a season at .352, while Alexis Conaway was right behind her at .351.
 The duo combined to average 4.24 kills per set for the Cyclones.

 Lynch is the man behind Iowa State’s “Libero U” reputation it has earned.
-Through working with three-time All-Americans Ashley Mass and Kristen Hahn and two-time All-American Caitlin Nolan, Iowa State has won the last eight Big 12 Libero of the Year awards and 44 Big 12 Defensive Player of the Week awards.
+Through working with three-time All-Americans Ashley Mass and Kristen Hahn and two-time All-American Caitlin Nolan, Iowa State has eight Big 12 Libero of the Year awards and 47 Big 12 Defensive Player of the Week awards.
 His work with Hahn helped her become the first Cyclone to play for the United States Senior National Team.